Angshu31/decotix-docs/docs/advanced/more-on-relations.md

 Arguments with a `:` before them are named arguments that have a `argName: ` go before the value in the prisma schema (e.g. `fields: []`)
 All other arguments are postional and do not require such prefixes.

+These examples include ways to autofill relations, you can learn more about this in [Autofilled Relations](./autofilled-relations)

 ### `@relation(:fields, :references)`